mhmirza/PythonProgramming/README.md

 This portfolio captures the work I completed for a course, **Intermediate Programming with Python**, at Carnegie Mellon University in Fall 2020.
 The work done here involves: gathering data from various sources including web scraping, web API, CSV and other structured data files, and databases; data cleansing; using the Pandas library for data analysis; regular expressions and other string processing methods; classes and object-oriented programming; and building real-world software applications.
 To view my course repository on GitHub, please click [here](https://github.com/mhmirza/PythonProgramming).

-# What I hope to learn?
+# Key Learnings

-From the course, Intermediate Programming with Python, I wish to learn how to write Python applications for data analysis problems.
-Moreover, I wish to understand the concepts and use the constructs of Python libraries, including numpy, pandas, and the re (regular expression) package.
-In addition, I hope to acquire the skills needed to load, cleanse, and process data using Web API's, web scraping and/ or relational databases.
-Finally, I aim to familiarize myself with writing object-oriented programs.
+From the course, Intermediate Programming with Python, I learnt how to write Python applications for data analysis problems.
+I gained an understanding of the concepts and use the constructs of Python libraries, including Numpy, Pandas, Matplotlib, Seaborn, Regex etc. In addition to this, I acquired the skills needed to load, cleanse, and process data using Web API's, web scraping and/ or relational databases.
+Finally, I was able to familiarize myself with writing object-oriented programs.

 # Portfolio